-- 2. The TBDHU will notify the school of a positive COVID-19 diagnosis (if the person who tested positive was at school during the infectious period). - The school will provide information to the TBDHU to determine if there is a risk of transmission to others in the school/home.
+- Retesting is not recommended and will not alter the 14-day isolation requirement.
+Retesting should only be done if recommended by the TBDHU. - Note that individuals do not need to provide a medical note or proof of negative test results to return to school. - 2.
+The TBDHU will notify the school of a positive COVID-19 diagnosis (if the person who tested positive was at school during the infectious period). - The school will provide information to the TBDHU to determine if there is a risk of transmission to others in the school/home.
 This will include contact tracing.
 Contact tracing involves identifying everyone who has been in close physical contact with the individual who tested positive for COVID-19 and letting them know that they may have been exposed to the virus.
-A close contact is defined as an individual who has been within 2 meters of the individual who tested positive for COVID-19 for a prolonged period of time, usually for more than 15 minutes (i.e. people who live in the same house, caregivers, healthcare providers, essential service providers, etc.), and is thus considered to be at high risk of exposure. - TBDHU will determine if contacts are high risk or low risk based on their investigation and risk assessment.
-Classroom cohorts (students and staff affiliated with the cohort) will generally be considered at high risk of exposure and will be directed to isolate and recommended to be tested (voluntarily) within their isolation period. - High risk contacts will be notified and will be asked to self-isolate for 14 days from last exposure.
-All close contacts of the individual who tested positive for COVID-19 will be asked to self-isolate for a minimum of 14 days and the TBDHU will provide direction when and if they should be tested.
-Low risk contacts who are asymptomatic would only self-monitor for 14 days from last exposure. - Parents will be notified immediately by the school.
+A close contact is defined as an individual who has been within 2 meters of the individual who tested positive for COVID-19 for a prolonged period of time, usually for more than 15 minutes (i.e. people who live in the same house, caregivers, healthcare providers, essential service providers, etc.), and is thus considered to be at high risk of exposure. - TBDHU will determine if contacts are high risk or low risk based on their investigation and risk assessment and directions will be provided. - High risk contacts will be notified directly. - Parents will be notified immediately by the school.
 Information provided to families will not identify the student or staff member that has received a positive COVID-19 test, under the Personal Health Information and Protection Act, 2004.
 SGDSB will not release any information regarding the student or staff who has tested positive. - 3.
 The Superior-Greenstone District School Board will provide notification of a Positive COVID-19 Diagnosis to the community through the www.sgdsb.on.ca website. - The school board will post daily updates regarding any confirmed cases of COVID-19 (staff and students) in our schools and buildings. - These updates will reflect the data for the entire school board. - Notices of closures of cohorts or schools will be posted on this page for parents and community members. - Information provided to families and the community will not identify the student or staff member that has received a positive COVID-19 test, under the Personal Health Information and Protection Act, 2004.